 The Tricycoo is unique as it can be used as a stroller.
 When you are pushing the parent handle, the steering wheel is in your control.
 The idea is that the toddler can get used to riding around in this trike and then start working on pedaling and steering gradually as they are interested and capable.

 On the parent end of things, the handle adjusts to 4 different positions and can also be removed entirely.
 When the time is right the footrest and the protective plastic circle can be removed as well.
-These removals transform the Tricycoo to more of a traditional tricycle that the child can operate fully on their own.
+These removals transform the Tricycoo into more of a traditional tricycle that the child can operate fully on their own.

 Minnie Mouse Fly Wheel Junior Tricycle

 For the Minnie Mouse lover in your family, we recommend the adorable Minnie Mouse Fly Wheel Junior Tricycle.
 Like the classic Big Wheel design, this tricycle features a large 15″ front wheel and two wide-set back tires.
-Sitting low to the ground, your child is able to drive smooth and fast with less risk of toppling over.
+Sitting low to the ground, your child is able to drive smoothly and fast with less risk of toppling over.

 This hot pink tricycle includes a fun Minnie Mouse design on the front wheel and a pink polka-dot bow on the handlebars (after you apply the stickers).
 In addition to these designs, the front wheel features LED lights that light up as your child drives around.
 The seat can be adjusted into three different positions for the best fit.
 Parents say this tricycle is a great pick for ages 3 and up, but assembly can be daunting.